 Many owners and managers tend to manage by ‘gut’ feel, which can cause unnecessary problems, frustrations and stress.
 Statistics show that up to 80% of business failures could have been avoided if they had used advisors.
 Why would you be any different?

-In the 2000’s, with the emergence of the Internet and global competition, old ways started to change.
-Business today has and is becoming more complex and can be too hard doing it by yourself unless you have the right advice to guide you.
+In the 2000s, with the emergence of the Internet and global competition, old ways started to change.
+Business today has and is becoming more sophisticated and can be too hard doing it by yourself unless you have the right advice to guide you.
 Many advisors today know how to implement successful plans and strategies from start-ups to mature organisations with a minimum of costs.
-They realise that little businesses grow up and it they are looked after during the start-up phase, they will be good clients for life.
+They realise little businesses grow up if they are looked after during the start-up phase; they will be the right clients for life.

-Business advisors are generally broken into several quite distinct categories.
+Business advisors generally fit into several quite distinct categories.

-- Facilitator – A Facilitator is experienced in processes which can relate to specifics; planning, relationships, health and so on; they facilitate ideas and opportunities for individuals and organisations.
+- Facilitator – A facilitator is experienced in processes that can relate to specifics; planning, relationships, health, and so on; they facilitate ideas and opportunities for individuals and organisations.

 - Advisor – These people have well-developed skills in one or two specific areas such as marketing, human resources, accounting, law, finance, workplace health and safety, construction, engineering etc. These are the people who can be best summarised as specialist practitioners.

 - Broker – A broker is an individual or party (brokerage firm) that arranges transactions between a buyer and seller and gets a commission when the deal is executed.
 Examples include finance brokers, business brokers, real estate brokers.

 - Counsellor – Counselling is a highly specialised helping process, used by professionally trained and certified counsellors.
 It involves working with people individually or in small groups.
 These specialists are used most often used, where there are personal and family relationship and health problems.